 Melinda Bellus oversees Legal Services of the Hudson Valley's Yonkers office, where she leads a team of over 20 attorneys, paralegals, and support staff in delivering comprehensive legal services to residents of Westchester County.
 Her primary area of concentration is elder law.
 However, since joining Legal Services of the Hudson Valley in 1999, she has practiced in many areas including housing, government benefits, disability, and family law.
 Prior to supervising the Yonkers office, she was Attorney-in-Charge of our White Plains and Peekskill offices.
 Previously Ms. Bellus supervised our central intake unit.
 Ms. Bellus is a tireless advocate for seniors, and is committed to assisting seniors to remain in their homes.

 Melinda Bellus received her J.D. from the Benjamin N. Cardozo School of Law, and a B.A. in political science and theatre arts from Hunter College of the City of New York.
 Her prior experience includes working as an associate in the law firm of Zeichner Ellman & Krause in New York City, where she practiced real estate law.

-Related Experience: Co-Chair of the Medicaid Litigation and Fair Hearings Committee - Elder Law Section of the New York State Bar Association.
+Related Experience: Chair of the Client and Consumer Issues Committee - Elder Law Section of the New York State Bar Association

 Jill Bradshaw-Soto Attorney-in-Charge, Mount Vernon Office